Aquanty/rtd-hgs/docs/source/index.rst

 #. **isheet1, isheet2** Bottom and top sheet numbers.

-This instruction creates a observation well located at the closest point from :math:`x`- and :math:`y`-coordinates between two sheet numbers.
+| This instruction creates a observation well located at the closest
+  point from :math:`x`- and :math:`y`-coordinates between two sheet numbers.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Fluid Mass Balance
 ^^^^^^^^^^^^^^^^^^